Constance Nunes Gets Wets & Sexy While Washing Car In Animal-Print Bikini

 "You are so gorgeous," added a third follower, included several flame and red heart emoji.

-Last month, Constance shared a snap that saw her looking incredible in a black leather getup that showcased her impressive figure.
-She sported a vest that was open, revealing her cleavage and she also posted a pair of shorts that highlighted her curvy hips.
+Last month, Constance shared a snap of her looking incredible in a black leather getup which showcased her impressive figure.
+She sported an open vest, revealing her cleavage, and she added a pair of shorts that highlighted her curvy hips.